jodrasko/price-calc-react-tailwind/README.md

 ## Features

 - Clean and straightforward UI for ease of use
-- Optimized for various devices, ensuring functionality across smartphoens, tablets, and desktops
+- Optimized for various devices, ensuring functionality across smartphones, tablets, and desktops
 - Designed with accessibility best practices to accomodate all users

 ## Tech Stack